Upper Mustang Trek

 The Upper Mustang Nepal Trek is one of the most unique and culturally rich treks in Nepal.
 However, it is not a typical easy beginner trek.
 This journey doesn’t involve extreme altitudes like Everest and it is also free from ice, snow, or dangerous terrain.

-What makes this journey challenging is not its altitude, its the raw remoteness factor, dryness and sheer mental and physical demand of walking long distances day by day.
+What makes this journey challenging is not its altitude, it's the raw remoteness factor, dryness and sheer mental and physical demand of walking long distances day by day.
 So, if you are a beginner who is relatively fit, curious about this mystical land and willing to train and adapt, this trek is absolutely doable.

 If you come unprepared, understanding the challenges of this remote mountain route and expecting comfort, you will struggle.
 So, if you don’t have prior trekking experience, it's best to prioritize the preparation plan and do short hikes to get used to the feeling.